 The quick answer

-What each material is actually for
+What each is for

 Where to use hardware cloth